-The downside to the data available in Instagram, though, is that it’s so limited — to consistently see how your Stories perform over time, you’ll have to check each story’s performance within that 24-hour time frame.
+The downside to the data available on Instagram, though, is that it’s so limited—to consistently see how your stories perform over time, you’ll have to check each story’s performance within that 24-hour time frame.

-- Curalate’s dashboard provides unlimited access to Instagram Stories analytics.
+- Bazaarvoice’s dashboard provides unlimited access to Instagram Stories analytics.
 The data will never disappear.

 - You can even schedule Instagram Stories in advance to optimize views.

-- What kind of Stories are holding your audience’s interest?
-Experiment with a variety of story content — videos, polls, Q&As, and more — to determine what works best for your brand.
+- What kinds of stories are holding your audience’s interest?
+Experiment with a variety of story stickers—videos, polls, Q&As, and more—to determine what works best for your brand.

 IGTV allows users to watch long-form videos both from the Instagram app and from the stand-alone app, and there are several reasons why brands should take advantage of IGTV.

-From here, you can get more details about the reach and engagement of your IGTV videos, including the following metrics:
+From here, you can get more details about the reach and engagement of your IGTV videos.